whimtrip/jwht-scrapper/README.md

 ### Scrapper Client Configurations

-Your scrapper client configuration can also be tuned and customised altought it is a much more complex task.
+Your scrapper client configuration can also be tuned and customised altough it is a much more complex task.
 To do so, you need to input below described implementations through the `AutomaticScrapperManagerBuilder` class.

-This describe all of the setters you can use as shown below :
+Here is a short example on how to register your custom implementations :

 ```java
 AutomaticScrapperManager scrapperManager =